School of Arts and Sciences-Newark

 Guided by the principles of knowledge, competence, diversity, service, and ethics, the School of Public Affairs and Administration (SPAA) applies an evidence-based approach to the effective, equitable, and accountable implementation of public policy.
-SPAA prepares students for careers in public service and administration, as well as in academic research and teaching by offering academic education programs at the undergraduate and graduate levels.
+SPAA prepares students for careers in public management and administration as well as in academic research and teaching by offering degree programs at the undergraduate and graduate levels and professional development certificates.

 School of Criminal Justice

 Students pursuing undergraduate degrees at Rutgers University can benefit from the expertise and opportunities for hands-on research and learning afforded to them through Rutgers School of Criminal Justice.
 The School of Criminal Justice offers two undergraduate programs: The bachelor of science (B.S.) in criminal justice and the bachelor of arts (B.A.) in justice studies.
 The B.S. in criminal justice prepares students for careers in government and community-based organizations that deal with issues of crime and justice.
 The B.A. in justice studies equips students with the skills to work in research and policy-focused organizations that advance justice reform and explore justice concerns through theory and data analysis.
 Both degrees prepare students for graduate and professional school programs.
 The School of Criminal Justice also offers an accelerated program that combines an undergraduate liberal arts education with professional study.
 The accelerated study program allows undergraduates to transition into the school's master of arts (M.A.) program after completing the third year of their undergraduate degree.
 It offers the opportunity to earn both a bachelor's and a master's degree in 4.5 years.
 Rutgers students, as well as those from other colleges and universities, can participate in this program.